"The opposite of courage in our society is not cowardice, it is conformity." - Rollo May

 Do you think you would be happy and satisfied in leading a life like the majority?

-If your answer to the second question was a yes, then this article may not be of benefit to you, and you can stop reading it.
-However, if you answered no, then I’d suggest you carry on reading.
+If your answer to the second question was a yes, then this article may not be of benefit to you.
+However, if you answered no, then I’d suggest you to carry on reading.

 If you go about doing and making the same choices pretty much everyone else does, chances are you are bound to end up living a life no different than most people.

-We all come into this world with our unique personalities, inclinations, creativity, talents, gifts, and dreams.
+We all come into this world with our unique personalities, inclinations, creativity, talents and dreams.

-But from the time we are born, we are raised to conform and fit into society - to think, act and be like everyone else.
+Yet from the time we are born, we are raised to conform and fit into society - to think, act and be like everyone else.
 It started with our parents and later continued on in our schools.
-Within a few years of being "schooled", we become programmed to conform and follow instructions without asking why.
+And within a few years of being "schooled", we become programmed to conform and follow instructions without asking why.

 A world that is inherently lost tries to tell us what life is all about.
 It provides a standardised message and blueprint for everyone to follow.